-19. For the controlled subjects of Initial Teacher Education and Pre-registration Nursing and Midwifery, universities will be liable for a financial penalty if they exceed their 'indicative number' by 10% or 10 Full-Time Equivalent (FTE) places; whichever is larger.
+25. For the controlled subjects of Initial Teacher Education and Pre-registration Nursing and Midwifery, universities will be liable for a financial penalty if they exceed their 'indicative number' by 10% or 10 Full-Time Equivalent (FTE) places; whichever is larger.

-- 20. For the controlled subject of Dentistry, universities will be liable for a financial penalty if they exceed their indicative number by 5%. - 21.
-For the controlled subject of Medicine, universities will be liable for a financial penalty if they exceed their intake target for all Scots-dom, rEU and rUK entrants, subject to a 10% tolerance threshold. - 22.
-The control covers Scots-dom, rEU and rUK students.
-The financial penalty per FTE in breach of consolidation is the tuition fee for Scots-dom/rEU students and the subject price for rUK students, based on the assumed breakdown of student numbers in excess of the threshold.
+- 26. For the controlled subject of Dentistry, universities will be liable for a financial penalty if they exceed their 'indicative number' by 5%. - 27.
+For the controlled subject of Medicine, universities will be liable for a financial penalty if they exceed their intake target for all home fee and rUK entrants, subject to a 10% tolerance threshold. - 28.
+The control covers home fee and rUK students.
+The financial penalty per FTE in breach of consolidation is the tuition fee for home fee students and the subject price for rUK students, based on the assumed breakdown of student numbers in excess of the threshold.